acquia/blt/readme/dev-workflow.md

 Developers are responsible for fixing merge conflicts on their own PRs.
 Follow this process to resolve a merge conflict:

 1. Fetch upstream history: `git fetch upstream`
-2. Check out the branch against which you opened your PR (e.g. master): `git checkout master`
+2. Check out the branch against which you opened your PR (e.g., master): `git checkout master`
 3. Make sure it matches upstream: `git  reset --hard upstream/master`
 4. Check out your feature branch: `git checkout feature/foo`
 5. Merge master (this is where the magic happens): `git merge master`